NikPrav/GEMMCompiler/README.md

 pip install -f requirements.txt
 ```

-Make sure to have `iverilog` installed in the system
+Make sure to have `iverilog` installed in the system; installation guides can be found at https://iverilog.fandom.com/wiki/Installation_Guide#Compiling_on_Linux/Unix.

 ## Running the Code
 An example on how to run the code is given in `gemm_op/run_sim.py` and with convolutions in `gemm_op/im2col.py`